One Sunday night about six months ago,

 on NPR, I learned that Hazel

-.
+Dickens had died.
 She was a bluegrass musician, singer,

 songwriter and activist, born in coal-mining West Virginia; I